dagraham/etm-dgraham/README.md

 	$ etm <path to home>

-See [Home Directory](#Home Directory) for details about `<path to home>`.
+See [Home directory](#home-directory) for details about `<path to home>`.

 <!--  [![etm: installing etm in a virtual environment](http://img.youtube.com/vi/fEPPG82AH7M/0.jpg)](http://www.youtube.com/watch?v=fEPPG82AH7M "installing etm in a virtual environment") -->

 ### For use in a virtual environment

-Setting up a virtual environment for etm is an slightly more complicated alternative.
+Setting up a virtual environment for etm is only slightly more complicated.
 The steps for OS/X or linux are illustrated below.
 For details see [python-virtual-environments-a-primer](https://www.google.com/url?q=https%3A%2F%2Frealpython.com%2Fpython-virtual-environments-a-primer%2F&sa=D&sntz=1&usg=AFQjCNFh7QpJQ4rPCDjZ1eLrV1BRCCpSmw).

 Open a terminal and begin by creating a new directory/folder for the virtual environment, say `etm-pypi`, in your home directory: